wcventure/FuzzingPaper/README.md

 # Recent Papers Related To Fuzzing
-remark: This web is only use collecting and group the related paper.
+remark: This web is only used for collecting and grouping the related paper.
 If there are any paper need to be updated, you can contribute PR.

 # All Papers (Classification according to Publication)